Strong broadband intensity noise squeezing from near-infrared to terahertz frequencies in semiconductor lasers with nonlinear dissipation: Results

+Finally, we calculate noise frequency-integrated Fano factors as a function of pump current in Fig. \ref{fig:f3}e by integrating the spectra in Fig. \ref{fig:f3}b.
+For linear loss, the Fano factor approaches unity (shot noise limit) far above threshold.
 The behavior of Fano factor for nonlinear dispersive loss is phenomenologically different.
-For simplicity, in Fig. \ref{fig:main}d, we only plot the sharp loss (upper) branch when bistability is present (purple curve) \footnote{The lower branch, accessible by normal pumping from threshold, resembles linear behavior apart from the bistable point, which creates a discontinuity in the Fano factor as a function of pump current.}.
-On the upper branch, linear behavior (shot noise) is restored as the detuning from the Fano resonance grows large: this corresponds to low reflectivity, high loss, and high pump currents.
-Approaching the left bistable edge, the cavity frequency approaches the Fano resonance and, for a certain $n$, the ratio $\kappa/(n\kappa_n)$ approaches a minimum, corresponding to minimum Fano factor.
-The Fano factor does not decrease indefinitely approaching the left bistable edge.
-Coupling of intensity and carrier density implies that even at zero loss, nonzero carrier noise and thus intensity noise exist due to the nonradiative decay $\gamma_\parallel$.
-This results in an increase of Fano factor at the left bistable edge.
-Nonetheless, nonlinear dispersive loss creates a range of pump currents over which intensity noise drops far below the shot noise limit.
-The effect is stronger for lower linear background losses and larger (Kerr) nonlinearities, with a maximum of 92\% (12 dB) reduction in Fano factor below the shot noise limit displayed in Fig. \ref{fig:main}d.
+For simplicity, in Fig. \ref{fig:f3}e, we only plot the sharp loss (upper) branch when bistability is present (purple curves).
+We note that the lower branch, accessible by normal pumping from threshold, resembles linear behavior apart from the bistable point, which creates a discontinuity in the Fano factor as a function of pump current.
+On the upper branch, linear behavior (shot noise) is restored when the detuning from the Fano resonance grows large ($\kappa_n\approx 0$).
+Approaching the left bistable edge, the cavity frequency approaches the Fano resonance and, for a certain $n$, the ratio $\kappa/(n\kappa_n)$ approaches a minimum, corresponding to maximum intracavity squeezing.
+The Fano factor does not decrease indefinitely due to intensity-carrier noise coupling and finite carrier noise from nonradiative decay processes.
+Nonetheless, low linear background losses, sharp dispersive dissipation, and large Kerr nonlinearities can create intracavity squeezing over 10 dB below the shot noise limit.